 I sampled just a nibble of Three Bakers Gluten Free Bread at a trade show, and I recall liking it, but haven’t tested it thoroughly enough to fully weigh in.
 So this is an informational review post only.
-I cannot yet give it a rating or offer personal notes on the taste, texture, etc, but if you have tried it, please do leave a comment with your own review!
+I cannot yet give it a rating or offer personal notes on the taste, texture, etc. If you have tried it, please do leave a comment with your own review!

 Please note that all of the Three Bakers Gluten Free Bread products are dairy-free, but their frozen pizzas are sadly not.
 Also, the company does use eggs.
 If you confuse eggs with dairy, you’re not alone.
 See this post: Are Eggs Dairy?